-How to you build leadership skills for kids?
+How do you build leadership skills for kids?

 Brian Caswell, dean of research and program development at Mindchamps Preschool, shares his advice on nurturing leadership skills in kids: